lillianwang112/chinese-learning-app/README.md

 ## 🙏 About This Project

-This was created by a CHI 108 student for a more tailored vocabulary learning app experience.
+This app was created by a CHI 108 student for a more tailored Chinese vocabulary learning experience.

 **Note:** This app is still a work in progress and may have bugs.
 If you find any issues or have suggestions for improvements, please let me know at **lw3319@princeton.edu**.
 Your feedback helps make it better for everyone!